 10.3.1 General Change the 8th paragraph as follows

 The RTS/CTS exchange also performs both a type of fast collision inference and a transmission path check.
 If the return CTS frame is not detected by the STA originating the RTS, the originating STA may repeat the process (after observing the other medium-use rules) more quickly than if the long Data frame had been transmitted and a return Ack frame had not been detected.
 An RTS/CTS exchange by VHT STAs also performs fast collision inference on the secondary 20 MHz channel, secondary 40 MHz channel, and secondary 80 MHz channel and helps the VHT STA transmitting the RTS to determine the available bandwidth at the responder.
-Similarly, an RTS/DMG CTS exchange by EDMG STAs performs fast collision inference on the secondary 2.16 GHz channel, secondary 4.32 GHz channel, and secondary 6.48 GHz channel and helps the EDMG STA transmitting the RTS to determine the available bandwidth at the responder.
+Similarly, an RTS/DMG CTS exchange by EDMG STAs performs fast collision inference on the secondary channel, secondary1 channel, and secondary2 channel and helps the EDMG STA transmitting the RTS to determine the available bandwidth at the responder.